dendys7306/trojbublina/README.md

 Trojbublna is three circles centralized structure.
 Circle is the most crucial and natural shape.
 View of the circles that are entered one to another is very pleasant and comfortable display of conditionality - natural.
-You can catch almost evertihing to this structure and grasp the knowledge free and with amazing clarity.
+You can catch almost everything by this structure and grasp the knowledge free and with amazing clarity.
+It contains wholiness by default.

 The application itselve is very simple and strightforward.
 It runs as miniapps in Telegram on the address http://t.me/trojbublina_bot/app.
 Ok, it is under a huge and rapid development.
 You can simply